KevinLiuxy/JProcessing/README.md

 <p>
 Processing is a programming language focused mainly on visual arts and animations in GUI programming.
 It provides a variety of simple and efficient methods for 2D graphics rendering, image/font displaying, as well as file operations.
 If you are unfamiliar with Processing language, please refer to <a href="https://processing.org/">Processing's official website</a> for more information.
 <p>
-Jprocessing allows you to to program and run Processing code in any Java IDE without using the official <a href="https://processing.org/download/">Processing IDE</a>.
-It enables you to write Processing code in Java integrated development environment(IDE) you prefer, as mainstream Java IDEs usually offers more functionalities.
+Jprocessing allows you to program and run Processing code in any Java IDE without using the official <a href="https://processing.org/download/">Processing IDE</a>.
+It enables you to write Processing code in Java integrated development environment(IDE) you prefer, as mainstream Java IDEs usually offer more functionalities.
 <p>
 Note: There is also an official way to run Processing code in Java <a href="https://happycoding.io/tutorials/java/processing-in-java">using PApplet</a>.
-Jprocessing is an similar approach to it.
+Jprocessing is a similar approach to it.
 With the difference being JProcessing only implements the most frequent-used methods from processing.
-Methods like 3D rendering, matrix operations, reading PDFs etc. are not included.
-Therefore, it performs just like a much simplified version of <code>PApplet</code> that only contains essential features.
+Methods like 3D rendering, matrix operations, reading PDFs, etc. are not included.
+Therefore, it performs just like a simplified (lite) version of <code>PApplet</code> that only contains essential features, which takes less resources and space.

 <h3>What is JProcessing</h3>
 <p>